본문 바로가기

 -What is the situation for overseas AI companies and developers?

-▲China's AI and tech industries have a deeply rooted "996" culture (working from 9 a.m. to 9 p.m., six days a week).
-In Silicon Valley, AI companies expose employees to extremely intense work schedules of 80 to 100 hours per week.
-Nevertheless, many researchers and developers are choosing these jobs to remain competitive in a rapidly changing industry.
+▲China’s AI and tech industries have a deeply rooted "996" culture (working from 9 a.m. to 9 p.m., six days a week).
+In Silicon Valley, U.S. AI companies are exposed to extremely intense work, with employees working 80 to 100 hours per week.
+Nevertheless, many researchers and developers choose these jobs to secure competitiveness in a rapidly changing industry.
 The industry has no choice but to make such decisions to secure global competitiveness.
-Rather than restraining companies with blanket regulations, Korea must foster industry growth while ensuring that workers can work safely.
-Japan, for example, exempts highly professional jobs from working hour regulations through its "Highly Professional System," but makes it mandatory to implement health protection measures.
+Rather than restraining companies with blanket regulations, we need to create a system where our industry can grow and workers can work safely.
+Japan, for example, has introduced the "Highly Professional System," exempting certain workers from working hour regulations while mandating health protection measures.

 -What if the bill does not pass?

-▲If the bill does not pass, global AI and semiconductor companies will increasingly establish their research and development centers in countries with more flexible working hours instead of Korea.
-Korean companies are already considering distributing key development personnel to the United States, Singapore, and other countries.
-Young Korean developers and researchers who want to achieve results are also likely to choose to work abroad.
-This is not just about a reduction in "good jobs"-it could mean Korea is gradually losing its place at the center of the technology leadership race.
-An even greater concern is that the gap between law and reality will widen.
-If regulations remain unchanged while competition intensifies, more companies may resort to workarounds.
-On the surface, it may appear that companies are complying with the 52-hour workweek, but in reality, overwork and late-night labor may accumulate in gray areas.
-This benefits neither the protection of workers' health rights nor the credibility of the rule of law.
+▲Global AI and semiconductor companies will increasingly establish research and development bases in countries with more flexible working hours instead of Korea.
+Domestic companies are already considering dispersing key development personnel to the United States, Singapore, and other countries.
+Young Korean developers and researchers who want to achieve results are also likely to choose to go abroad.
+This is not just about reducing "good jobs"; it could mean Korea gradually losing its position at the center of the technological power competition.
+An even bigger concern is that the gap between law and reality will widen.
+If regulations remain but competition intensifies, there will be more loophole operations.
+On the surface, it may appear that the 52-hour workweek is being observed, but in reality, overtime and night work will accumulate in the gray area.
+This helps neither the protection of workers’ health rights nor trust in the rule of law.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.